New experiences, new activities and new destinations — the West Coast is looking exceptionally bright.

 Te Kopikopiko o te Waka belongs to the Tohu Whenua collection of significant historical and cultural sites managed by the Department of Conservation and Heritage New Zealand.
 Discover other Tohu Whenua sites on the West Coast.

-Perfect for year-round cycling, the Kawatiri Coastal Trail is set to be fully completed in 2025.
-Designed with families and leisurely cyclists in mind, the full 42-km 8-section trail will connect Westport with the historic gold mining settlement of Charleston.
+Perfect for year-round cycling, the Kawatiri Coastal Trail — completed in early 2025 — is designed with families and leisurely cyclists in mind.
+The 42-km 8-section trail connects Westport with the historic gold mining settlement of Charleston.

 Running alongside the rugged Tasman Sea with the majestic Paparoa Range as the backdrop, the trail offers stunning coastal views, wetlands and wildlife wonders.
 Boardwalks and suspension bridges add to the fun.